 Patients with debilitating or potentially life-threatening conditions are waiting for procedures delayed by the focus of health system resources on COVID-19.
 Patients will face ongoing waits due to a backlog of procedures and anticipated ongoing outbreaks.
-Pandemic-imposed waits may cause anxiety or related mental/emotional issues, which can increase over time, prompt physical symptoms, and affect quality of life.
+Pandemic-imposed waits may cause anxiety or related mental/emotional issues, which can increase over time, prompt physical symptoms, worsen other aspect of mental health, and affect quality of life.

-- Waiting for procedures caused anxiety and depression among patients and caregivers, which increased over time, and reduced quality of life and trust in the healthcare system - Educational strategies aimed to improve coping, and did not always reduce anxiety or depression - Patients said they did not need coping training; instead, patients wanted peer moral support or mentoring, and periodic updates about: reason for delay, wait list position, rules for patient selection, and procedure date - Organizations (e.g. healthcare delivery, health charities) can implement these approaches concurrent with testing by researchers for effect on the mental health of patients/caregivers waiting for procedures
+- Waiting for procedures caused anxiety and depression among patients and caregivers, which increased over time, and reduced quality of life and trust in the healthcare system - Mental health impact of waiting may be greater among women and new immigrants, and those of younger age, lower socioeconomic status, or with less-positive coping ability or longer wait times - Educational strategies aimed to improve coping, but did not always reduce anxiety or depression - Patients instead recommended peer moral support, and periodic updates of the reason for delay, wait list position, rules for patient selection, and procedure date

-We conducted a scoping review using a rapid review methodology by searching the MEDLINE database of published research [yet to search: EMBASE, CINAHL, SCOPUS, Cochrane Library, and Joanna Briggs Institute Database of Systematic Reviews] from 2010 to June 2020 for English language studies of any research design from any country involving diverse patients or caregivers (disease, type of procedure, age, sex/gender, ethnicity/culture, education) on waiting and mental health, defined as any psychological impact including but not limited to: anxiety, distress, sadness, depression, fear, frustration, etc. We reported findings using summary statistics, tables and text descriptions.
+We conducted a scoping review using a rapid review methodology by searching the MEDLINE database of published research [yet to search: EMBASE, CINAHL, SCOPUS, Cochrane Library, and Joanna Briggs Institute Database of Systematic Reviews] from 2010 to June 2020 MEDLINE, EMBASE, CINAHL, SCOPUS, AMED, PsychInfo, Sociological Abstracts, the Cochrane Library, and Joanna Briggs Database from 2010 to July 8, 2020 for English language studies of any research design from any country involving diverse patients or caregivers (disease, type of procedure, age, sex/gender, ethnicity/culture, education) on waiting and mental health, defined as any psychological impact including but not limited to: anxiety, distress, sadness, depression, fear, frustration, etc. We reported findings using summary statistics, tables and text descriptions.